10 Family-Unfriendly Facts From The Life Of Dr. Seuss

 When World War II came, Seuss made his way into the army—not with a gun, but with a pen.
 He soon found himself working side-by-side with Marvel’s Stan Lee, sketching up pamphlets that warned soldiers about the dangers of catching venereal diseases abroad.

-He made political cartoons as well, pushing people buying war bonds to “Slap a Jap’s” smile off his face.
+He drew political cartoons as well, encouraging people buying war bonds to “Slap a Jap’s” smile off his face.
 A lot of these cartoons voiced his support for Japanese internment camps.
 Seuss was passionate about it.
 “If we want to win, we’ve got to kill the Japs,” Seuss wrote.
 “We can get palsy-walsy afterward with those that are left.”

-When the war ended, though, he visited to Hiroshima and changed his tune.
-After, he wrote, Horton Hears a Who, dedicating it to a man in Kyoto.
+When the war ended, though, he visited Hiroshima and changed his tune.
+After his visit, he wrote Horton Hears a Who, dedicating it to a man in Kyoto.

 5He Only Agreed To Write Kids’ Books So He Could Write A Sexy Naked Lady Book